03 Aug Winchcombe Museum Needs You!

 Winchcombe Museum Needs You!

-The Trustees have decided that in view of the latest Government advice on coronavirus, in order to safeguard both the public and volunteer staff, that the Museum should remain closed until at least 1st June.
+The Trustees have decided that in view of the latest Government advice on coronavirus, in order to safeguard both the public and volunteer staff, that the Museum should remain closed.

 However, Winchcombe Museum still need funds for developing plans for revamping both the iconic Grade 2 listed building and the Museum itself.